appgardenstudios/hyaline-github-app-config/.github/apps/_hyaline/README.md

 Configure the GitHub App to send events to the deployed app.
 Do the following:

 - Check the **Webhook > Active** option
-- Set **Webhook > Webhook URL** to `Webhook URL` from Step 4 above
+- Set **Webhook > Webhook URL** to `Webhook URL` from Step 3 above
-- Set **Webhook > Secret** to `Webhook Secret` from Step 4 above
+- Set **Webhook > Secret** to `Webhook Secret` from Step 3 above
 - Set **Repository permissions > Actions** to be `Read and write`
 - Set **Repository permissions > Pull requests** to be `Read-only`
 - Check the **Subscribe to events > Pull request** option

 ### 5. Install GitHub App
 Go to your organization or personal account settings and install the GitHub app for the repositories you want to use Hyaline with.
-You will need to give it access to at least the `hyaline-github-app-config` repo you forked so that the GitHub app can use the configuration you setup.
+You will need to give it access to at least the `hyaline-github-app-config` repo you forked so that the GitHub app can use the configuration you set up.
 Once installed you should see webhook calls being dispatched.

 ## Running Locally
 To run the app locally you will need a working installed GitHub App (follow the instructions above to install).